onenorth/content-anonymizer/README.md

 1. Data from an existing client implmentation needs to be anonymized so it can be used for a demo.
 1. Data from live should not be brought down to development due to confidentiality.
 The data can be anonymized.
+1. Data needs to be sent to Sitecore for support, but needs to be anonymized for confidentiality.

 ### Features